 RULE 29 – Measures to be in Writing

 When requested by a member, the maker of any motion shall present it in writing before any action is taken.

 The motion to adjourn shall always be in order unless the Council is engaged in voting.

 RULE 31 – Requests for Public Records

 Public record requests will be promptly prepared and made available for inspection to any person at all reasonable times during business hours of the Clerk of Council Office.
 Such requests may first be forwarded to the Law Director’s Office for review in order to ensure information protected by Federal and/or State law is not disclosed.

 Public record requests shall be accommodated as soon as practicable based upon the volume and nature of the requested material and the completion of the legal review, if necessary.
 Copies of public records shall be provided at a charge of 5¢ per copy after the first five pages and the cost shall be paid in advance.
 A copy of the public record may be transmitted through the United States mail provided the individual making such request pay costs associated with the mailing in advance.
-A copy of the public records policy is available in the Clerk’s Office.
+A copy of the public records policy is posted and available in the Clerk’s Office.

 RULE 32 – Introduction

 All legislation shall be introduced by members of Council present with their names endorsed thereon.
 The Law Director, or his assistant, shall approve all proposed general legislation to be in the manner prescribed by law prior to submission to the Clerk of Council for placement on the appropriate agenda.

 Agenda items for all types of meetings must receive final approval from all parties designated in the agenda automation software routing map prior to placement on the appropriate agenda prior to publication on the website by the Clerk.